Hunting Very High-Energy ($>$100 GeV) Emitting High-Synchrotron Peaked Blazars: Summary

 \section{Summary}

 In this work, we analyzed the 0.1$-$2 TeV Fermi-LAT data covering $\sim$16 years of the satellite operation, to identify VHE emitting HSP blazars.
 We summarize our findings below:

 \begin{itemize} \item We identified 92 new VHE-emitting HSP blazars for the first time, detected at a high confidence level (TS $\geq$ 25, equivalent to $\geq$ 5$\sigma$).
 The study also confirmed VHE emission from 52 previously known VHE blazars listed in the TeVCat catalog.
-Additionally, 187 sources were detected at a lower significance (9 $\leq$ TS $<$ 25) and can be considered as promising VHE candidates.
+These sources constitute excellent targets for follow-up observations with currently operating Cherenkov facilities - MAGIC, VERITAS and H.E.S.S., and LHAASO - as well as the forthcoming CTAO.
+Furthermore, an additional 116 sources were detected at moderate significance (12 $\leq$ TS $<$ 25) and can be regarded as promising VHE candidates for future observations.

 \item A comparison with non-VHE emitting HSP blazars revealed that the identified VHE sources are generally located at lower redshifts (mean $z = 0.2 \pm 0.1$), and exhibit brighter synchrotron emission ($\log F^{\rm peak}_{\rm syn} = -11.22 \pm 0.45$, in erg cm$^{-2}$ s$^{-1}$).
 These characteristics suggest a potential Malmquist bias, where brighter and closer objects are more easily detected.